 - Clean your dentures daily using warm water, liquid soap, and a toothbrush

-- Brush any remaining teeth and your gums twice a day with a soft toothbrush and fluoride toothpaste
+- Brush any remaining teeth and your gums twice a day with a soft toothbrush and fluoride toothpaste (always use gentle, circular motions)

 Common denture problems include: